jeffknerr/mytrilog/vagrant/README.md

-# create test Vm using ansible and vagrant
+# create test VM using ansible and vagrant

+Below is a way to run a test server of this flask app, if you just want to try it out.
+It should install a VM that runs the flask app and a mysql/mariadb database, and uses nginx to server the app.
+The server has a self-signed SSL cert, so it works with https, but you have to ignore the browser warnings and "proceed to the site"...

-Copied/stolen from
+Copied/stolen/modified from
 [Jeff Geerling's *ansible-for-devops* repo](https://github.com/geerlingguy/ansible-for-devops/blob/master/drupal/provisioning/playbook.yml)

 ## install vagrant and ansible